FyoTable/Fyo.Docs/tutorials/YourFirstController/SettingUpController.rst

 	<script src="/fyogametable/dist/fyo.js"></script>

-Now that the two required libraries are loaded, we just need to tell start the connection.
+Now that the two required libraries are loaded, we just need to start the connection.

 .. code-block:: javascript